Australians — People of Australia Who are Australians?

 Population of Australia How Many People Live in Australia?

-The population of Australia is approximately 24.5 million people and grows at the rate of roughly 400,00 people an year.
+The population of Australia is approximately 24.5 million people and grows at the rate of roughly 380,000 people per year (1.3% annually).
 The country is one of the least populated places on earth.
 There are less people in all of Australia than in a city such as Tokyo, Shanghai, Jakarta or New Delhi.
 There are only 3 people per square kilometre.
 By comparison China has 146, India 441, Japan 348, USA 35 and UK 269.
-Because most of the interior of the country is extremely hot and arid most of the population lives along the more hospitable eastern coastal area of the country.
-For this reason Australia is also has one of the most highly urbanised societies in the world, about 90% of the population live in cities and towns.
+Because the interior of the country is extremely hot and arid most of the population lives along the more hospitable eastern coastal area of the country.
+For this reason Australia also has one of the most highly urbanised societies in the world, about 90% of the population live in cities and towns.
 The country's two largest cities, Sydney and Melbourne, hold nearly 30% of the entire population of the country.

 Australian Multiculturalism What Does Multicultural Mean?